do-not-track-me/isothiazoline-allergy/README.md

 , a preservative used in most liquid detergents, cleaning products, etc.

-# What this means in practice
+# What does this mean?

 Any contact with surfaces (even trace amounts) that have been cleaned with a product containing this preservative, will cause very uncomfortable skin irritation.